Skip to content

 Characteristics of Recessive Phenotypes

-• Gene E is analogous to the 'eery' phenotype.
-A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.
+• Gene D is associated with the 'dewy' phenotype.
+A fruit fly that is homozygous recessive for Gene D appears moist, with its body covered in tiny droplets of water.

 Phenotype Genotypes Progeny